The Orchid Dancer: Synopsis

 Luicha returns briefly to her home town in the Basque Country to visit her mother.
 She says she works as a teacher in Paris.
 One of the young men falls in love with her and asks her to marry him.
 She is attracted to him, but says she can't marry him and hastily returns to the French capital.
-He follows her there and discovers she is famous in Paris as an exotic dancer "The Orchid Dancer".
+He follows her there and discovers she is famous in Paris as an exotic dancer known as "The Orchid Dancer".